cgoulart35/GBot/README.md

 7. Create a Discord bot project in the [Discord Developer Portal](https://discord.com/developers/applications) and save the bot token.
 8. Under the Discord bot project's bot settings, enable all intents and add the bot to your server with administrator privileges.
 9. Move GBot's role above other roles you create in the server that GBot will assign to server members.
-10. Sign up for an Autocode token to utilize the free [Halo API](https://autocode.com/lib/halo/infinite/) service.
+10. ~~Sign up for an Autocode token to utilize the free [Halo API](https://autocode.com/lib/halo/infinite/) service.~~
-11. Update the GBot/Shared/env.variables file with your Discord bot token, Autocode token, and Firebase data.
+11. Update the GBot/Shared/env.variables file with your Discord bot token, ~~Autocode token~~, and Firebase data.
 12. Set your preferred time zone (TZ) in the GBot/Shared/env.variables file.
 (Ex: TZ=America/New_York)
 13. Set your preferred port for the Quart API to run on.
 (Ex: API_PORT=5004)
 14. Set the Git Project Update Handler URL if you would like to utilize streamlined Git upgrades.
 (Ex: GIT_UPDATER_HOST=http://\<INSERT-HANDLER-HOSTNAME-AND-PORT\>)